OSR and Cypher walk into a bar and the bartender asks them: “What do you do now?”

 When you encounter a situation that the rules don’t seem to cover, don’t get distracted searching for it.
 Instead, make a common-sense ruling within the spirit of the game and move on.
 It doesn’t have to be perfect.
 Later, if you find there is in fact no rule and it could come up again, make a note of the ruling and apply it consistently.

 This one might’ve been copied straight from the Cypher books, right?
-CS is designed from the top to bottom to allow GMs adjudicate using logic.
+Cypher is designed from top to bottom to allow GMs to adjudicate using logic.

 Divest Yourself Of Their Fate

 There are two things here, and we find our first difference between Cypher and OSR.

 As GM … you are not an antagonist to the players or characters.
 Nor are you an author writing their story.
 Portray the world and embody its denizens genuinely, as they would react to the characters’ behavior.
 Don’t set out to tell a story, let one emerge from the characters’ interactions with the world.

 Cypher supports this principle, and although the GM can intrude in the story, this is limited as his players can refuse the intrusions.

 Antagonistic GMs are directly called out in Cypher as well:

 GM intrusions are not a way for an adversarial GM to screw over PCs or players.
 They are not a means of punishing players.
 They are not the means to make PCs constantly fumble and look like idiots.

 The main thing that is going on here is to stay impartial.
 A neutral “referee” has only one option which is to rely on random dice rolls.
 Cypher recognizes a problem with this; random dice rolls are not equal to fun, or good stories.

 You can learn more about this philosophy in this video: